 - Exchange students are only allowed to take a maximum of 2 intensive courses per semester

 - You should manage your registration of the intensive courses carefully – it is very likely that an intensive course will overlap with another regular course.
 If you are going to be absent in a regular course, you should let the respective lecturer know beforehand.
 Usually, in the regular course, there are 1-2 absences possible – always check with your lecturer first!

 a) those you can choose already during the pre-registration

 - Course schedule indicates the day when the course starts; however, in the course “NOTE” it is stated when the course is actually being taught (the “NOTE” is available in the syllabus next to the timetable of the course).

 - Registration through regular course registration – Course Registration Guide (in pictures) here.

-- Offered usually during or after the semester period, announced by Exchange office
+- Offered usually during or after the semester period, announced by the Exchange office

 - Registration through the extra-semestral course registration

-International students can choose from a wide range of sports courses offered by the University of Economics, Prague, for free (the same courses are also offered to the Czech students, which means you can meet new friends from the Czech Republic very easily there).
+International students can choose from a wide range of sports courses offered by the Prague University of Economics and Business for free (the same courses are also offered to Czech students, which means you can meet new friends from the Czech Republic very easily there).
 BBA students have to do one semester of a sports course as a compulsory part of their study plan.